 - you’re aged 16 or 17

-- you've been looked after by Children's Services for a period of 13 weeks since the age of 14 and for a period of time after your 16 birthday, and
+- You were looked after by Children’s Services for a period of 13 weeks since the age of 14 and for a period of time after your 16 birthday, and

 - you’re no longer looked after